twosixlabs/armory/docs/adversarial_datasets.md

 These tfrecord files will be pulled from S3 if not available on your `dataset_dir` directory.

+Refer to [datasets.md](https://github.com/twosixlabs/armory/blob/master/docs/datasets.md) for the original datasets from which the adversarial datasets are created.

 ### Usage
 To use an adversarial dataset for evaluation, specify the desired values for the `name` and `adversarial_key` keywords in the `attack` module of a scenario configuration.
 Valid values for each keyword are given in the table below.